-The Biophysics program has three overarching student learning outcomes (SLOs).
-Upon successful completion of the degree, students will be able to:
+The IP program has three overarching student learning outcomes (SLOs).
+Upon successful completion of the degree, students in all IP concentrations will be able to:

-- 1. Demonstrate an understanding of fundamental principles of physics and major concepts and be able to apply these principles to solve quantitative problems. - 2.
-Communicate scientific information effectively in both oral and written formats. - 3.
-Demonstrate an understanding of the interdisciplinary nature of scientific research and theory as they apply to the fields of biology, chemistry, and physics.
+- 1. Demonstrate an understanding of fundamental principles of physics and major concepts in a student's chosen concentration and be able to apply these principles to solve quantitative problems. - 2.
+Communicate scientific information effectively in both oral and written formats.